Appearance & Reality > The Lord Jesus Christ > Strong and weak

 I can do all things through Him who strengthens me.

-Many people try to “claim” this verse in a way that is not appropriate.
-Their lives are not consecrated to the Lord and yet, when they are confronted with difficulties, they think if they affirm, “I can do all things through Christ who strengthens me”, they will be able to fare well.
+Many people try to “claim” this verse, but inappropriately.
+When they are confronted with difficulties, they think they can fare well by simply affirming, “I can do all things through Christ who strengthens me.”
+However, if their lives are not consecrated to the Lord, they will not be able to “claim” the realities of this verse.

-How can Paul's testimony in this verse be true in our own lives and how can we meaningfully testify likewise?
-We must learn, like Paul, to walk with the Lord, abide in Him and be strong in Him.
-We will then have the strength and be able to go through all situations well and do all the things He requires of us.
-The almighty God strengthens us, and His grace is sufficient for us.
+How can Paul’s testimony in this verse be true in our own lives?
+How can we meaningfully testify likewise?
+By learning, like Paul, to walk with the Lord, abiding in Him and being strong in Him.
+Only then will we have the strength to go through all situations well and do all the things He requires of us.
+The almighty God will strengthen us; His grace will be sufficient for us.
 We can be steadfast, unshaken in the truth.

 True strength can be manifested in different ways.
-It can appear obviously strong; it can sometimes also appear weak, helpless, and even pitiful.
+It can appear obviously strong; it can also appear weak, helpless, and even pitiful.
+Let us look at the list of the heroes of faith in Hebrews 11.

 Hebrews 11:32-34